-The department recently received clarification from the Whiting School of Engineering that with Maryland Higher Education Commission requirements, we can no longer list track achievements in transcript notes.
+The department received clarification from the Whiting School of Engineering that with Maryland Higher Education Commission requirements, we cannot list track achievements on diplomas, transcripts, or in transcript notes.
 We are happy to provide a letter to another institution, potential employer, or other entity a letter describing the track and how a student achieved it.
+Contact the academic staff at me-academic@jhu.edu if you would like such a letter.